ilpork/Vahti/README.md

 To support showing data in mobile app requires (in addition to what's listed above):

-3. Android device (building for iOS requires Apple developer license, so iOS version has been on side track)
+3. Android device (building for iOS basically requires Apple developer license, so iOS version has been on side track)
 4. Google Firebase realtime database needed for data storage to use the mobile app (free)

 For full setup with mobile app and push notifications requires (in addition to what's listed above):